 - A qualifying leave arising from a spouse, child or parent as a “covered active duty” military member

-FMLA typically entitles employees to leave up to 12 workweeks in a 12-month period.
-Leave can be extended to 26 workweeks for the care of a service member with a serious injury or illness.
+FMLA typically allows employees to take up to 12 workweeks of leave in a 12-month period.
+In certain cases, leave can be extended to 26 workweeks.

-While all states must abide by the Federal Law, many states have taken steps to expand the availability of Family and Medical Leave Laws.
-The Department of Labor provides links to states with similar statutes, including: California,Connecticut, Hawaii, Maine, Minnesota, New Jersey, New York, Oregon, Rhode Island, Vermont, Washington, and Wisconsin and the District of Columbia.
+While all states must abide by the Federal Law, many states have taken additional steps to expand the availability of Family and Medical Leave Laws.
+The Department of Labor provides links to states with similar statutes.
+See if your state is on the list.

 State laws vary widely on the specifics.
 However, the general goal of state laws is to extend the length of leave available and the situations in which leave can be taken.
 Be sure to check the laws for your state.